park-bench/batwatch/README.md

 batwatch is licensed under the GNU GPLv3.

-This is software is still in _beta_ and may not be ready for use in a production environment.
+This software is still in _beta_ and may not be ready for use in a production environment.

 Bug fixes are welcome!